Forgot Password

 • Well-developed trekking routes

-Days of trekking through villages and forests, you reach Kala Patthar before sunrise.
-As light slowly hits Everest, the mountain glows gold against the sky-silent, powerful and unforgettable.
+After days of trekking through villages and forests, you reach Kala Patthar before sunrise.
+As light slowly hits Everest, the mountain glows gold against the sky, silent, powerful, and unforgettable.

 This is why most travelers choose Nepal.